For Medicare Prescription Drug Coverage, when Medicare covers almost all of your costs after you've spent the out of pocket level in a calendar year.

 The process of ending your membership in a Medicare plan.
 Disenrollment can be voluntary (your own choice) or involuntary (not your own choice).

 Permanent kidney failure requiring dialysis or a kidney transplant.

-A special program for people with limited incomes that reduces the cost of Medicare Prescription Drug coverage.
+Low Income Subsidy (LIS) is a special program for people with limited income that reduces the cost of Medicare Prescription Drug coverage.
 It provides lower costs and continuous coverage for those who qualify.

 A type of coverage determination that, if approved, allows you to obtain a drug that is not on the plan's formulary (a formulary exception), or receive a non-preferred drug at the preferred cost-sharing level.
 You can also request an exception if the plan requires you to try another drug before receiving the drug you are requesting, or the plan limits the quantity or dosage of the drug you are requesting (a formulary exception).

-The list of brand-name and generic prescription drugs that a plan covers.
-Also known as the plan's drug list.
+A formulary is a list of brand-name and generic prescription drugs that a plan covers.
+It is also known as the plan's drug list.

 Drugs that have the same chemical makeup and active ingredients as brand-name drugs, but usually cost less.